 - Be sure to use appropriate @ handles for any companies or experts featured your column.

-- Retweet the @opensourceway promotion of your article; @opensourceway tweets should appear between 7-10 a.m.
-EST.
+- Retweet the @opensourceway promotion of your article; @opensourceway tweets should appear within a couple of days of publication.

 - Retweet and reply to people who mention your article on Twitter.
 To find mentions of your article, simply search for the URL.